typed-macro/typed-macro/README.md

 MacroManager is a special MacroPlugin created by `createMacroManager()`.

-It has no plugin hooks, no `NamespacedExportable`, but can `use` other MacroPlugins and MacroProviders so that all macros can share the same one Runtime.
+It has no plugin hooks, no `NamespacedExportable`, but can `use` other MacroPlugins and MacroProviders so that all macros can share one Runtime.

 ```typescript
 // vite.config.ts